keithalpichi/hackreact/README.md

 A workshop demo-ing HackReact- a to-do list app for Hackreactor students.
 Presented on March 2nd, 2017 by [Keith Alpichi](https://www.linkedin.com/in/keithalpichi/)

+> See the `solution` branch for the complete application

 ## Prerequisites
 - React syntax
 - ES6